binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 10. Do you allow your customers to carry out regular penetration testing of production and/or test environments, also allowing the network to be in-scope?

-   You will not need to go through this process of requesting permission from your own company to carry out penetration testing, and if you do, there should be a lot fewer restrictions in place.
+   You will not need to go through this process of requesting permission from your own company to carry out penetration testing, and if you do, there should be a lot fewer restrictions in place

 11. Do you have bug bounty programmes running, if so, what do they look like?

    If the CSP is of a reasonable size and is not already running bug bounties, this is a good sign that security could be taken more seriously.